dutchers/docker-images/docs/docker-machine.rst

 :code:`brew install docker-compose`
 :code:`brew install docker-machine-nfs`

-Next create a host to house your docker instances we specifiy the host IP to avoid network conflicts.
+Next create a host to house your docker instances – we specifiy the host IP to avoid network conflicts.
 If this IP conflicts with addresses on your network choose another:

 :code:`docker-machine create --virtualbox-hostonly-cidr "192.168.240.1/24" --driver virtualbox dev`

-You now have a virtualbox instance running the boot2docker.iso.
+You now have a VirtualBox instance running the boot2docker.iso.
 This instace has the docker server tools installed and will accept commands from the docker client running your local command line.
-To configure the local docker command to talk to the virtualbox docker server follow the output from the previous command, which tells you to this:
+To configure the local docker command to talk to the VirtualBox docker server follow the output from the previous command, which tells you to do this:

 :code:`eval "$(docker-machine env dev)"`

-With that you can run docker images... but if you want to work use them to work with local files or provide access to users that on your computer - say for looking at webpage - you've got a few more steps.
+With that you can run docker images... but if you want them to work with local files or provide access to users that on your computer - say for looking at webpage - you've got a few more steps.